diojin/mockingjay/docs/frameworks.md

 The spring-core and spring-beans modules provide the fundamental parts of the framework,including the IoC and Dependency Injection features.
 The __BeanFactory__ is a sophisticated implementation of the factory pattern.
 It removes the need for programmatic singletons and allows you to decouple the configuration and specification of dependencies from your actual program logic.

 The Context (spring-context) module builds on the solid base provided by the Core and Beans modules: it is a means to access objects in a framework-style manner that is **similar to a JNDI registry**.
 The Context module **inherits its features from the Beans module** and adds support for **internationalization** (using, for example, resource bundles), **event propagation**, **resource loading**, and **the transparent creation of contexts** by, for example, a Servlet container.
 The Context module **also supports Java EE features such as EJB, JMX, and basic remoting**.
-The **ApplicationContext** interface is the focal point of the Context module. **spring-context-support**provides support for `integrating common third-party libraries` into a Spring application context for caching (EhCache, Guava, JCache), mailing (JavaMail), scheduling (CommonJ, Quartz) and template engines (FreeMarker, JasperReports,Velocity).
+The **ApplicationContext** interface is the focal point of the Context module. **spring-context-support** provides support for `integrating common third-party libraries` into a Spring application context for caching (EhCache, Guava, JCache), mailing (JavaMail), scheduling (CommonJ, Quartz) and template engines (FreeMarker, JasperReports,Velocity).

 The **spring-expression** module provides a powerful Expression Language for `querying and manipulating an object graph at runtime`.
 It is an extension of the unified expression language (unified EL) as specified in the JSP 2.1 specification.
 The language supports setting and getting property values, property assignment, `method invocation`, accessing the content of arrays, collections and indexers,logical and arithmetic operators, named variables, and retrieval of objects by name from Spring’s IoC container.
-It also supports list projection and selection as well as common list aggregations.
+It also supports list projection and selection as well as `common list aggregations`.

 **AOP and Instrumentation**
 The **spring-aop** module provides an AOP Alliance-compliant aspect-oriented programming implementation allowing you to define, for example, method interceptors and pointcuts to cleanly decouple code that implements functionality that should be separated.
 Using source-level metadata functionality, you can also incorporate behavioral information into your code, in a manner similar to that of .NET attributes.